 Savings: Sporadic- I usually try to set a goal for my checking and then transfer 20%-30% to savings once I reach that goal

 How I spent my money last week:

 My minimum payment of $25 on my credit card is due on the the 18th of every month, so I went ahead and paid $50.
 I had a free sandwich on my Chick Fil A app, so I used it to save some money at lunch, totaling $3.86.
 I hung out with a friend after work and didn’t feel like cooking, so went to Taco Bell for dinner which was $7.18.

 I’m lucky enough to have a paid off car (quick shoutout to mom and dad), but I wanted to be conscious of the fact that gas is expensive and other people don’t have cars, and Uber adds up quick.
 So today I took the bus, which if you recall from a previous post, Rock Hill now has!
 A bus ride on MyRide from City Hall to my house for lunch at home: $0.
 For dinner, I was craving a spicy Caesar salad, so I went to Wendy’s, which was $6.19.

 Wednesday, July 17:

-I wanted to go ahead and gas up since I was heading home to Columbia the next day, plus my car was coincidentally on E, so I spent $15 at the gas station on the way to pick up lunch- $9.90 on a burrito bowl at Moe’s, which by the way is totally better than Chipotle.
+I wanted to go ahead and gas up since I was heading home to Columbia the next day, plus my car was coincidentally on E, so I spent $15 at the gas station on the way to pick up lunch- $9.90 on a burrito bowl at Moe’s.
 I justified buying lunch, instead of eating at home like I usually do, by saying I’d have leftovers that I could eat for dinner.
 As usual, that was a big fat lie to myself, and I ended up spending $9.03 later that night at Subway.

 Thursday, July 18: